ndom91/svelte-infinite/README.md

       // If there are less results on the first page (page.server loaded data)
       // than the limit, don't keep trying to fetch more.
 We're done. if (allItems.length < LOAD_LIMIT) {
-        loaderState.complete()
+        loaderState.complete()               // <--- using loaderState
         return
       }

       const searchParams = new URLSearchParams({ limit, skip })

-      // Execute the API call to grab more data const dataResponse = await fetch(`/api/data?${searchParams}`)
+      // Fetch an endpoint that supports server-side pagination const dataResponse = await fetch(`/api/data?${searchParams}`)

       // Ideally, like most paginated endpoints, this should return the data
       // you've requested for your page, as well as the total amount of data
       // available to page through

       if (!dataResponse.ok) {
-        loaderState.error()
+        loaderState.error()                 // <--- using loaderState

         // On errors, set the pageNumber back so we can retry
         // that page's data on the next 'loadMore' attempt